-Avalon is committed to developing the Project based on modern Corporate Social Responsibility ("CSR") principles and reporting on its performance in its annual Sustainability Reports.
+Avalon is committed to developing the Project based on modern CSR principles and reporting on its performance in its annual Sustainability Reports.
 These CSR principles include commitments to minimize environmental impacts, ensuring the health and safety of employees, maximizing benefits for local communities and providing full transparency in its social and environmental performance.
 The Company and the Project are well known in the local community.

 A detailed environmental baseline study was updated in 2007 and work has been ongoing to further update this study to align it with recent regulatory changes.
-Following some additional baseline work to validate the 2007 study, a detailed project description and Environmental Impact Assessment will be produced in consultation with regulators, Indigenous Peoples and other communities of interest.
+Following some additional baseline work to validate the 2007 study, a Draft Project Description and Environmental Impact Assessment was produced during the quarter.
+Permitting was advanced through a multi ministry meeting to review the completed Draft Project Description, discuss the provincial permitting process and to obtain regulator input into the project planning and confirm the proposed environmental work program.
+Separate discussions were held with federal regulators which also included the potential exemption of the project from the Canadian Environmental Assessment Act due to the fact that the project does not exceed any of the regulated triggers under the Act and the low environmental impact of the project.

 Initial studies suggest that aggregate stockpiles, tailing and concentrate storage areas will not contribute effluents of environmental concern.
 Dry stacking of tailing and concentrates will minimize long term storage risk, water use and optimize effluent quantity.
+A final project description is targeted for Q4 fiscal 2017, which is needed to start the formal permitting process.

 The Project is located in the traditional land use area of the Wabaseemoong Independent Nations ("WIN") for which they have stewardship under an agreement with the Province.
 The Company first signed an MOU with WIN in 1999 which was renewed when the Project was re-activated in 2013.
 Avalon management has been keeping WIN leadership informed on Project activities and remains committed to fulfilling its community consultation obligations and partnering with WIN on Project business opportunities.
 The Company has also initiated dialogue with the Métis Nation of Ontario who holds Aboriginal rights in the area.
+Following the completion of the Draft Project Description, positive project review meetings were held with the Wabaseemong Chief and Council and with the Metis Nation of Ontario at a Valued Components Workshop in order to review the project and obtain guidance and comments on environmental aspects of the project.